There are several options for filing your taxes.

 1. Visit one of our FREE tax sites!

 Taxes can be complicated.
 If you’re a business owner, rental property owner, or if you have taxable investment income or other complicated issues that affect your taxes, it may make sense to pay for professional assistance.
-You should expect to spend between $100 and $150 on average.
 But not all paid tax preparers are equal.

 Keep in mind when choosing a paid preparer: